The Complete Continuum of Addiction Treatment

-For example, many people who struggle with addiction suffer from another form of mental disorder, such as depression, bipolar, disordered eating, or anxiety.
+For example, many people who struggle with addiction suffer from other forms of mental disorders, such as depression, bipolar, disordered eating, or anxiety.
 Aftercare programs allow for these other areas to be treated just as much as the substance abuse disorder, as they often feed off of each other.

-The services that a truly holistic recovery center provides during their aftercare phase of the treatment process consists of:
+The services that a truly holistic recovery center provides during the aftercare phase of the treatment process consist of:

 - Continued counseling and therapy

 All of these options can help an individual balance and manage their reintroduction to everyday life.
 Having the knowledge that a team of professionals is working with you to provide guidance and support can make a world of difference upon graduation after a few months in the treatment process.